faissalwise/recetteApp-exercices-instructions/README.md

 </div>
 ```
-Also, update the menu.component.ts file as follows to move the details of the dishes into a constant
+Also, update the menu.component.ts file as follows to move the details of the plats into a constant
 ```javascript
  . . .